-The European Parliament’s financial committee decided two weeks ago to rein in the velocity of high-frequency trading.
+The European Parliament’s financial committee decided last week to rein in the velocity of high-frequency trading.
 The Economic and Monetary Affairs Committee’s unanimous vote paves the way for a half-second speed limit on those using computers to execute lightning-fast stock deals.

 “All market players and trading venue operators would be required to lay down clear rules and procedures for fair and orderly trading, objective criteria for executing orders efficiently and transparent criteria for determining which financial instruments may be traded via their systems,” the committee stated.